-During 2020, the Community Outreach team adjusted to institutional COVID-19 social distancing restrictions by offering virtual safety classes.
-UT Police offered to the MD Anderson community over 28 virtual safety classes, reaching an audience of more than 2,000 workforce members and students.
-An additional 81 virtual safety classes were offered to MD Anderson and UTHealth audiences, and jointly those classes served 4,500 attendees.
+The course provides workforce members and students with critical guidance on how to recognize and survive an active shooter situation.
+The course helps attendees identify behaviors of concern that may signal the need for intervention to prevent a violent incident from occurring.
+With an emphasis on providing people in duress the support services they need; the class also provides information about the institutional resources available and the 2-STOP program.
+COVID-19 social distancing restrictions.
+UT Police offered to the MD Anderson community over 34 virtual safety classes, reaching an audience of more than 1,306 workforce members and students.
+An additional 156 virtual safety classes were offered to MD Anderson and UTHealth Houston audiences, and jointly those classes served 2,058 attendees.
 Topics included personal safety, building or property safety, workplace violence prevention and domestic violence prevention, among others.